 - running Mozzi library and Bastl library for Arduino

-The true power of Trinity reveals when more instruments are connected in chain which shares communication (MIDI), Audio line and power.
+The true power of Trinity reveals when more instruments are connected in a chain that shares communication (MIDI), Audio line, and power.

-COMMUNICATION: SQNCR is able to sequence 3 different Trinity instruments via MIDI protocol, which is ideal for live sequencing.
-All instruments have MIDI input which reads note and CC values.
+COMMUNICATION: SQNCR can sequence 3 different Trinity instruments via MIDI protocol, which is ideal for live sequencing.
+All instruments have MIDI input, which reads note and CC values.
 (We plan to make a CC automation sequencer and sensor boards sending CC.)